Summer Seminar I: Discovering the Path of Liberation

 You will be contacted within two weeks of submitting your questionnaire with confirmation that your registration for the Summer Seminar retreat is complete.

-We recommend selecting lodging in the Red Feather Cabins, as this option is closest to the program which will be held on the Red Feather Campus.
+We recommend selecting lodging in the Red Feather Cabins or Tent options as these are closest to the program which will be held on the Red Feather Campus.

 Tentative Daily Schedule: